GOVERNANCE DOCUMENTS

 The Committee shall have the authority and duty to:

-1. Review, at least annually, the structure and membership of the Board to assure that the proper skills and experience are represented on the Board.
+1. At least annually, review the structure and membership of the Board to assure that the proper skills and experience are represented on the Board.
 At least a majority of the members of the Board shall be independent directors meeting the requirements of Nasdaq.

-2. Periodically make recommendations to the Board with respect to the size and composition of the Board and recommend to the Board general criteria (such as, independence, experience relevant to the needs of the Company, leadership qualities, diversity and ability to represent the stockholders) for the selection of individuals to be considered as candidates for election to the Board.
+2. Periodically make recommendations to the Board with respect to the size and composition of the Board and recommend to the Board general criteria (such as independence, experience relevant to the needs of the Company, leadership qualities, diversity and ability to represent the stockholders) for the selection of individuals to be considered as nominees for election as Directors.

-3. Seek out and evaluate candidates qualified to serve as Board members, and consider candidates submitted by stockholders of the Company in accordance with the notice provisions and other procedures set forth in the Corporate Governance Guidelines of the Company.
+3. Seek out and evaluate candidates qualified to serve as Directors, and consider candidates submitted by stockholders of the Company in accordance with the notice provisions and other procedures set forth in the Company’s Bylaws, any applicable SEC rules and regulations and any applicable laws.
+The Committee may also engage search firms to assist in the Director recruitment process.

 2. prior to each annual meeting of stockholders, a slate of nominees for election or reelection as Directors by the stockholders at the annual meeting;

-3. who meet the criteria for directors and the Corporate Governance Guidelines of the Company, and any other requirements established by the Committee.
+3. who meet the criteria for Directors as set forth in the Corporate Governance Guidelines and any other requirements established by the Committee.

 1. Review and make recommendations to the Board as to whether or not an individual Director or nominee for Director is independent, taking into account the requirements of Nasdaq and such other factors as the Committee may deem appropriate; provided, however, that current employees of the Company shall not be deemed independent.

-2. Review annually and recommend to the Board the membership of the committees of the Board, taking into account the independence and experience requirements of Nasdaq and such other factors as the Committee may deem appropriate, including, with respect to members of the Audit Committee and the Compensation Committee, the requirements of the Securities and Exchange Commission (as such requirements may be modified or supplemented from time to time).
+2. Annually review and recommend to the Board the membership of the committees of the Board, taking into account the independence and experience requirements of Nasdaq and such other factors as the Committee may deem appropriate, including, with respect to members of the Audit Committee and the Compensation Committee, the requirements of the Securities and Exchange Commission (“SEC”) (as such requirements may be modified or supplemented from time to time).

-3. Formulate for Board approval, and periodically review and reassess, the Corporate Governance Guidelines of the Company, and recommend any proposed changes to the Board for approval as necessary.
+3. Periodically, review and reassess the Corporate Governance Guidelines and recommend any proposed changes to the Board for approval as necessary.

-5. Review periodically with the Company’s General Counsel, developments that may have a material impact on the Company’s corporate governance programs, including related compliance policies.
+5. Periodically review with the Company’s General Counsel, developments that may have a material impact on the Company’s corporate governance programs, including related compliance policies.

-7. Periodically make recommendations to the Board with respect to the compensation of nonemployee Directors.
+6. Annually review and make recommendations to the Board with respect to the compensation of non-employee Directors.

-9. Review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Board for approval.
-The Committee shall review annually its own performance.
+8. Annually review and reassess the adequacy of this Charter and recommend any proposed changes to the Board for approval.

 10. Oversee the Company’s government relations function.

-11. Monitor compliance with the Corporate Governance Guidelines of the Company.
+11. Monitor compliance with the Corporate Governance Guidelines.

 13. Recommend to the Board whether to accept any Director resignations that may be submitted, in accordance with the terms of the Corporate Governance Guidelines or otherwise.

-14. Review, at least annually, the Company’s policies, practices, performance, disclosures and progress toward goals with respect to significant issues of Environmental, Social and Governance (ESG), including the alignment of such efforts with the Company’s overall strategy.
+14. At least annually, review the Company’s policies, practices, performance, disclosures and progress toward goals with respect to significant ESG issues, including the alignment of such efforts with the Company’s overall strategy.

 Talent & Compensation Committee Charter